Child Support for a Child Over the Age of Majority

 A parent is to demonstrate that there is a need to continue providing child support for their child over the age of majority and that parental involvement is still needed.
 This can be seen in cases such as the child attending post secondary education full time.
 In this case, they may well not be able to financially support themselves as a result of their educational pursuits during this time.

-To assess how much to pay for child support in this circumstance of an adult child, there are two options that can be chosen:
+To assess how much to pay for child support in this circumstance of an adult child, a judge can:

-• Using the instructions and tables set out above for paying child support used when the child is under the age of majority; or,
+• Use the instructions and tables set out above for paying child support used when the child is under the age of majority; or,

-• If the first option is not preferred: Assessing each parent’s monetary ability to support the child, and applying this information to the particular child’s needs to determine parent’s child support payments
+• If the first option is not preferred: Assess each parent’s monetary ability to support the child, and apply this information to the particular child’s needs to determine a parent’s child support payments

-Judges have the discretion to choose either option, depending on the facts of each individual case.
+Judges have the discretion to choose either option, depending on the facts of the individual case.

 If you wish to learn more about child support, contact our lawyers at 905.707.3370.